ansys/pyacp/doc/source/user_guide/concepts/material_property_sets.rst

 Material property sets
 ----------------------

-Material property sets are used to define a certain aspect of the properties of a material.
+Material property sets define certain aspects of the properties of a material.
-The attributes described in the following subsections determine how the material property set can be used within PyACP.
+The attributes described in the following subsections explain how you may use material property sets within PyACP.

 Constant versus variable property sets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Material property sets can either be constant or variable.
 Constant property
-sets are defined by a single value for each property, while variable property
+sets are defined by a single value per property.
+Variable property
 sets depend on field variables such as temperature, fiber volume content, etc.

 Currently, only the constant property sets can be modified with PyACP.
 Variable